Agnostic Product Mixed State Tomography via Robust Statistics: Non-Adaptive Lower bound for Single-Qubit Two-Outcome Projective Measurements

-Given that unbalanced binary product distributions are the hard case for robust density estimation, we take each mixed state to be close to a respective unbalanced product mixed state such that both product mixed states are simultaneously diagonalizable by some unknown product basis.
-Our mixed state will be equivalent to the stochastic process of sampling a bias parameter $t$ from some near-deterministic distribution and then independently setting each qubit in its respective unknown basis to be the first basis vector with probability $1-t$ and the second basis vector with probability $t$.
+In order to prove this hardness result, we will need to choose mixed states that can only be easily learned if the appropriate measurement basis is known.
+To do this, we will need to choose highly unbalanced product mixed states.
+In particular, we will pick a random, common product basis in which both distributions are diagonal and then construct $\rho_1$ and $\rho_2$ to be $\epsilon$-approximate products with respect to this basis.
+In particular, our mixed state will be equivalent to the stochastic process of sampling a bias parameter $t$ from some near-deterministic distribution and then independently setting each qubit in its respective unknown basis to be the first basis vector with probability $1-t$ and the second basis vector with probability $t$.
 Importantly, both mixed states when conditioned on $t$ are product mixed states.

-We specifically choose two distributions with a $\omega(n^{-1})$ difference between their means so that the trace distance between the two mixed states is constant.
-However, we add some noise so that the first $\omega(1)$ moments of our distributions are the same, which allows us to bound the total variation distance between the distributions over measurement outcomes when measuring each of the two states with the claimed algorithm's POVM.

-These distributions are given by the subsequent moment matching construction, which follows from standard techniques in the literature on polynomial threshold functions and low-degree lower bounds.
+For $\rho_1$, we will pick $t$ to be $m/n$ with high probability for some carefully chosen $m$, and for $\rho_2$, we will pick $t$ to be $(m+\sqrt{m})/n$ with high probability.
+This means that the number of qubits in the second basis vector for $\rho_1$ will be roughly $\mathrm{Poisson}(m)$, whereas for $\rho_2$ it will be roughly $\mathrm{Poisson}(m+\sqrt{m})$, which has constant total variational distance.
+This guarantees the separation between $\rho_1$ and $\rho_2$ in trace distance.
+Furthermore, in order to make these states hard to distinguish we will need our distributions over $t$ to match many moments.
+We construct these distributions using the following Lemma which follows from standard techniques in the literature on polynomial threshold functions and low-degree lower bounds.

 \begin{lemma} Let $m$ and $k$ be hyperparameters, and let $p_1,p_2,D_1,D_2$ be probability distributions such that

 where $\epsilon$ is small.
 For any small positive constant $\beta$, there exists some constant $\gamma$ such that if $m=n^{\beta}=(k/\epsilon)^\gamma$, there exists a choice of $D_1$ and $D_2$ supported on $\bigl[0,\frac{2m}{n}\bigr]$ such that $\E_{t\sim p_1}[t^r]=\E_{t\sim p_2}[t^r]$ for all integers $0\leq r\leq k$. \end{lemma} \begin{proof} By translating the distributions in question by $m/n$, we note that it suffices to find distributions $D_1$ and $D_2$ so that for